lightspeed-core/lightspeed-to-dataverse-exporter/CONTRIBUTING.md

    - Create a feature branch from `main`
    - Make your changes
    - Open a pull request
-   - PR build creates `pr-latest` image for testing
+   - PR build validates that the container builds successfully (no image is pushed)

 2. **Testing:**
-   - Use the `pr-latest` image to test your changes
+   - Build and test the container locally using `make build` and `make run-container`
    - Ensure all tests pass and code quality checks succeed

 3. **Merge to Main:**